 back to Axiomatic Language Home Page

-Phonecode in 8 Lines
+Phonecode in 8 Lines!

 1. Introduction

+This webpage gives an axiomatic language specification for the "phonecode" problem of Lutz Prechelt, [Prechelt 2000, 2000TR, 2003].
+This problem is to encode phone numbers as sequences of words from a dictionary, given a mapping of letters to digits.
 This webpage will be gradually refined in preparation for the July 8, 2024 short paper deadline for ICLP 2024.
-A definition of axiomatic language can be found at this webpage.
+A definition of axiomatic language can be found here.

 3. The Phonecode Problem